R3curs1on/Review-Summarizer/README.md

 # AI-Powered Review Summarizer

 This project scrapes reviews for a given product URL from Flipkart, analyzes them to extract key aspects and sentiment, and generates a human-readable summary using the Gemini API.
+This version is a web application built with Flask.

 ## How to Run